maziac/DeZog/README.md

 In order to use DeZog you need at least vscode (Linux, macOS or Windows).

-If you are writing pure Z80 programs or simple ZX Spectrum 48K programs this might already be sufficient as you can use the [internal Z80 Simulator](documentation/Usage.md#the-internal-z80-simulator).
+If you are writing pure Z80 programs, simple ZX Spectrum or ZX81 programs this might already be sufficient as you can use the [internal Z80 Simulator](documentation/Usage.md#the-internal-z80-simulator).

 For more demanding projects you have the choice to install a real emulator.